 Psoriasis is defined as a very persistent autoimmune skin condition.
 Contrary to popular belief, this skin disease is not contagious.
 The disease has an impact on the joints and the skin.
-Psoriasis usually leads to scaling and redness on the skin of the affected individual.
-In most cases, psoriasis outbreaks come in the forms of patches which are known as psoriatic plaques.
+It usually leads to scaling and redness on the skin of the affected individual.
+In most cases, outbreaks come in the forms of patches which are known as psoriatic plaques.
 They represent relatively small patches of skin in which the skin is inflamed and there is an intensified production of skin.
 That’s why the extra skin created by the body accumulates at the patches and has a specific white color.
-In most cases, psoriasis patients have patches on the skin in the knee or elbow area.
+In most cases, patients have patches on the skin in the knee or elbow area.
 But, there are many patients that are witnessing the emergence of outbreaks in the genital area and on the scalp.
-Psoriasis is not the same as eczema even though they share some characteristics.
+However, psoriasis is not the same as eczema even though they share some of the same characteristics.

-It’s crucial to understand that psoriasis is a very persistent disease.
+It’s crucial to understand that it is a very persistent disease.
 However, every patient is experiencing a different severity.
-There are patients that are dealing with mild cases of psoriasis and have only a couple of tiny patches.
-On the other hand, there are patients that have severe psoriasis and have patches all over the body.
+There are patients that are dealing with mild cases and have only a couple of tiny patches.
+On the other hand, there are patients that have it severe, and have patches all over the body.
 Modern medicine has still not identified the exact cause of this disease.
-However, most experts support the theory that psoriasis is a result of the certain genetic disorder.
+However, most experts support the theory that it is a result of a certain genetic disorder.

 Another effective treatment that is frequently used in cases of psoriasis is phototherapy.
 It turns out that many sufferers who are exposed to direct sunlight (without staying too long) can actually enhance their condition.
 Phototherapy is based on ultraviolet light exposure for a short period of time.

-The symptoms associated with psoriasis are quite general.
+The symptoms associated with this skin condition are quite general.
 Some of the typical symptoms and signs of the presence of this skin disease are parts of the skin that are dry, inflamed and red.
 Flaky skin is another common symptom.
 Typically, the skin on the area affected by psoriasis comes with a silver or white color.
 In addition, there are sufferers that point out that in addition to flaky skin, dryness, inflammation, and redness; they also have itchy skin, irritation and even mild pain.
-This is all it takes for doctors to diagnose psoriasis.
-So, it takes a visual checkup for a doctor to determine the presence of this persistent disease.
+It takes a visual checkup for a doctor to determine the presence of this persistent disease.
 There is no need to perform special tests or other medical procedure to detect psoriasis.
 If there are some other symptoms present on the skin, doctors may conduct a skin biopsy.

-Just like many other skin conditions, psoriasis comes in a few different forms.
-We will now present the most common types of psoriasis.
+Just like many other skin conditions, it can come in a few different forms.
+We will now present the most common types.

-Plaque psoriasis – this is the most general type of this skin condition.
-About 85% of all patients diagnosed with psoriasis have this type of psoriasis.
-Plaque psoriasis usually occurs in the form of elevated inflamed skin regions.
+Plaque – this is the most general type of this skin condition.
+About 85% of all patients diagnosed have this type of psoriasis.
+It usually occurs in the form of elevated inflamed skin regions.
 The skin in these areas is flaky and white.

-Nail psoriasis – nail psoriasis leads to the modification of the physical appearance of toe and finger nails.
+Nail – this leads to the modification of the physical appearance of toe and finger nails.
 The modifications usually come in the form of ridges in the nails, discoloration of nails, thickening of the skin located under nails, pitting and crumbling of nails and loose nails.

-Guttate psoriasis – this type of psoriasis is characterized by relatively small round patches.
+Guttate – this type is characterized by relatively small round patches.
 The patches are small but they are usually covering large areas.
 They are most commonly found on the scalp, core section, legs, and arms.

-Erythrodermic psoriasis – this is another type of psoriasis which usually covers a larger area of inflamed skin.
-Redness, extreme dryness, pain swelling and itching are some of the symptoms of this specific type of psoriasis.
+Erythrodermic – this is another type which usually covers a larger area of inflamed skin.
+Redness, extreme dryness, pain swelling and itching are some of the symptoms of this specific type.

-There are some things that people can do to prevent or at least lower the chances of occurrence and reoccurrence of psoriasis.
+There are some things that people can do to prevent or at least lower the chances of occurrence and reoccurrence of this terrible skin condition.
 Things like smoking, excessive drinking of alcohol and stress can worsen the situation.
-In addition, people prone to psoriasis should not stay in extreme heat climates or environments, as head will worsen the condition.
+In addition, people prone to skin problems should not stay in extreme heat climates or environments, as head will worsen the condition.
 Additionally, they should stay away from powders because they usually make the skin drier.
 When it comes to detergents and soaps, use products that contain ingredients that are 100% natural to reduce the risk of reactions related to chemical based products.